kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-- This feature relies on the workload controller (which may be `LeaderWorkerSet` or some third-party custom controller) to correctly apply `replicaKey` labels.
-Bugs in the controller could cause mislabeled pods and incorrect eviction decisions, possibly violating availability requirements.
+- This feature relies on the pod's `spec.workload.name` and `spec.workload.podGroup` fields being correctly set by its managing controller.
+If a user sets `usePodGroups: true` but the pods are not correctly linked to a `Workload` object, the eviction logic will fall back to per-pod counting to prevent a drain from being blocked by misconfiguration, which may violate the application's intended availability requirements.
-- One failing pod in a large group will make the group unavailable, so a small number of simultaneously failing pods across groups could prevent evictions and block a node drain.
-This is intended behavior, but not necessarily obvious.
+- One failing pod in a large group will make that group unhealthy if it drops below its `minCount`.
+In this way, a small number of failing pods spread across many replicas could prevent all evictions and block node drains.
+This is intended behavior (as the application is unhealthy), but may be surprising to operators.
+- A PDB `selector` that matches pods from multiple different `PodGroup`s (or a mix of grouped and individual pods) may have complex or unintended behavior.
+Users should be advised to create separate PDBs for each distinct `PodGroup` they wish to protect.

 ## Design Details